nstrayer/grided/README.md

 ## Note:
-This is a small spinoff of an R package used to generate grid layouts.
+This is a small spinoff of an R package used to generate grid layouts and thus won't be updated terribly often.
-The main development happens over at [rstudio/gridlayout](https://github.com/rstudio/gridlayout).

 # Running dev environment